Chemical affinity: Early theories

 The idea of affinity is extremely old.
 Many attempts have been made at identifying its origins.
 The majority of such attempts, however, except in a general manner, end in futility since "affinities" lie at the basis of all magic, thereby pre-dating science.
 Physical chemistry, however, was one of the first branches of science to study and formulate a "theory of affinity".
 The name affinitas was first used in the sense of chemical relation by German philosopher Albertus Magnus near the year 1250.
 Later, those as Robert Boyle, John Mayow, Johann Glauber, Isaac Newton, and Georg Stahl put forward ideas on elective affinity in attempts to explain how heat is evolved during combustion reactions.

 The term affinity has been used figuratively since c.
 1600 in discussions of structural relationships in chemistry, philology, etc., and reference to "natural attraction" is from 1616.
 "Chemical affinity", historically, has referred to the "force" that causes chemical reactions. as well as, more generally, and earlier, the ″tendency to combine″ of any pair of substances.
 The broad definition, used generally throughout history, is that chemical affinity is that whereby substances enter into or resist decomposition.

 The modern term chemical affinity is a somewhat modified variation of its eighteenth-century precursor "elective affinity" or elective attractions, a term that was used by the 18th century chemistry lecturer William Cullen.
 Whether Cullen coined the phrase is not clear, but his usage seems to predate most others, although it rapidly became widespread across Europe, and was used in particular by the Swedish chemist Torbern Olof Bergman throughout his book De attractionibus electivis (1775).
 Affinity theories were used in one way or another by most chemists from around the middle of the 18th century into the 19th century to explain and organise the different combinations into which substances could enter and from which they could be retrieved.
 Antoine Lavoisier, in his famed 1789 Traité Élémentaire de Chimie (Elements of Chemistry), refers to Bergman's work and discusses the concept of elective affinities or attractions.

 According to chemistry historian Henry Leicester, the influential 1923 textbook Thermodynamics and the Free Energy of Chemical Reactions by Gilbert N. Lewis and Merle Randall led to the replacement of the term "affinity" by the term "free energy" in much of the English-speaking world.

 According to Prigogine, the term was introduced and developed by Théophile de Donder.

-Goethe used the concept in his novel Elective Affinities (1809).
+Johann Wolfgang von Goethe used the concept in his novel Elective Affinities (1809).